tfogal/ook/README.md

 The data type of a file cannot be changed once it is opened.

-    struct ookfile* ookread(const char*, const uint64_t voxels[3],
+    struct ookfile* ookread(struct io, const char*, const uint64_t voxels[3],
                             const size_t bricksize[3], const enum OOKTYPE,
                             const size_t components);

 ``ookread`` gives back a file used in basically all other Ook function calls.
 It only allows read access to a file.

-In order, the arguments are: a filename to open, the full dimensions of the file, the desired brick size, the underlying type of the data, and the number of components in the data.
+In order, the arguments are: the IO interface to use for this file, a filename to open, the full dimensions of the file, the desired brick size, the underlying type of the data, and the number of components in the data.

     size_t ookbricks(const struct ookfile*);